-All board members are expected to attend all meetings in person consistent with provisions in the Board Manual.
-Meetings of the board of visitors are of three types: the annual meeting, regular meetings and special meetings.
+All board members are expected to attend all meetings in person consistent with provisions in the board manual.
+Meetings of the board of visitors are of three types: the annual meeting, regular

 A. The Annual Meeting

 The annual meeting of the board is held at the final regularly scheduled meeting of the university's fiscal year.
 The election of officers occurs at the annual meeting.